-A scholar in the midst of hands-on practitioners, Doug Gillmor showed early manifestations of becoming an academic before he had even graduated.
-Born in Fort Frances, Ontario, Gillmor completed a Bachelor’s degree in Architecture at the University of Manitoba in 1954.
-Prior to winning the Royal Architectural Institute of Canada Gold Medal that year, Gillmor was selected to summarize the year’s projects for inclusion in the Royal Architectural Institute of Canada Journal.
+A scholar among hands-on practitioners, Doug Gillmor showed early signs of becoming an academic.
+Born in Fort Frances, Ontario, Gillmor completed a Bachelor of Architecture at the University of Manitoba in 1954.
+Prior to winning the Royal Architectural Institute of Canada Gold Medal that year, he was selected to summarise the year’s projects for the Royal Architectural Institute of Canada Journal.
 Gillmor also wrote about a fourth-year joint design project, a comprehensive look at the factors which would contribute to the successful design of a new City Hall for Winnipeg.
-Gillmor’s own plan, with an office tower and low separate council chambers, looks very much like the reworked design that Green Blankstein Russell eventually built.
-Gillmor’s other published design for “A Summer Restaurant,” submitted as part of this same process the year earlier also bears a striking resemblance to the restaurant erected within the Assiniboine Park Zoo.
+Gillmor’s own plan, with an office tower and low separate council chambers, looks much like the reworked design that Green Blankstein Russell eventually built.
+Gillmor’s other published design for “A Summer Restaurant,” submitted as part of the same process the year earlier, also bears a striking resemblance to the restaurant erected within the Assiniboine Park Zoo.
 Gillmor’s thesis project in his final year, a newspaper plant, took the thesis award.
 He was given the Manitoba Association of Architects (MAA) Hobbs Glass Scholarship.

-Gillmor registered with the Manitoba Association of Architects on 18 January 1958.
-He had already begun his career as part of the faculty at the School of Architecture, where he was to remain until he moved in 1971 to the University of Calgary.
+Gillmor registered with the Manitoba Association of Architects January 18, 1958.
+He had already begun his career as part of the faculty at the School of Architecture, where he stayed until he moved in 1971 to the University of Calgary.
 In 1958, Gillmor assisted fellow staff member Jim Donahue, who was the associate designer of the new building for the School of Architecture (now the J.A.
 Russell Building).
 Dean John Russell had stressed interaction between the designers and the client group, in this case the faculty and students, so much of the planning was done on campus, before the design was drawn up in conjunction with Smith Carter Katelnikoff Architects.

-In 1959 Gillmor entered into private practice in a partnership named Blankstein Coop Gillmor Hanna, which was to further amalgamate in 1964 to become Waisman Ross Blankstein Coop Gillmor Hanna.
+In 1959 Gillmor entered private practice in a partnership named Blankstein Coop Gillmor Hanna, which further amalgamated in 1964 to become Waisman Ross Blankstein Coop Gillmor Hanna.
 This was an active practice whose projects are noted in a separate report on the firm.
-Of particular note was their success in winning a national competition for the Mendel Art Gallery and Conservatory in Saskatoon in 1961.
+Of particular note was its success in winning a national competition in 1961 for the Mendel Art Gallery and Conservatory in Saskatoon.
 In 1964 Gillmor designed the gateway to the International Peace Garden on the border with the United States.
-This cooperative effort between Gillmor and Don Ellis was followed in 1979 by Gillmor’s design for an All Faith Peace Chapel which features encircling stones and walls engraved with messages of peace.
+This cooperative effort between Gillmor and Don Ellis was followed in 1979 by Gillmor’s design for an All Faith Peace Chapel, which features encircling stones and walls engraved with messages of peace.